discuitnet/docs/docs/types.md

   noReplies: int; // Total number of replies
   noDirectReplies: int; // Number of direct replies

-  // Comment IDs of all direct ancestor comments starting from the top-most
+  // Comment IDs of all ancestor comments starting from the top-most comment.
-  // comment.
   ancestors: string[] | null;

   body: string; // Comment body